The Buildings

 We are referring to the fine folks who preserve our collective history at the Cairo Public Library, the Custom House Museum, and the pride of Cairo, the Magnolia Manor.

 These three buildings, with the addition of the Ward Chapel A.M.E.
-Church, which has a rich, storied history itself, were the motivating factors in the formation of this project.
-Since the April 2021 inception of our organization until now (June 2024), TCHPP, Inc. has raised over $120,000 to help protect and preserve our cherished historical resources.
+Church, which has a rich, storied history itself, were the motivating factors in the formation of this project during the 2020-2022 pandemic.
+Since the April 2021 inception of our organization until now (January 2025), TCHPP, Inc. has raised over $175,000 to help protect and preserve our cherished historical resources.

-We have also been a part of new initiatives, such as filing and overseeing the National Park Service 2024 landmark designation for Cairo’s Civil War Contraband Camp site (near where Pyramid/McBride Courts used to be along 12th Street, Jefferson, and Cedar) as part of the NPS Network to Freedom Underground Railroad trail.
+We have also been involved in new and ongoing initiatives to elevate unrecognized historic sites in Cairo.
+For instance, we contributed and collaborated on the 2024 National Park Service designations for Cairo’s Civil War Contraband Camp (former HUD Pyramid/McBride Courts on 12th Street, Jefferson, and Cedar) and the 1856 Illinois Central Railroad Depot (on Ohio and 3rd Street) as part of the NPS Network to Freedom Underground Railroad trail.

 These magnificent institutions and locations have always been there for us.
 Now it is our turn to be there for them.